 The decision to relocate students home for any necessary quarantine or isolation involved the consideration of the following factors:

-- Per guidance of medical professionals, students will not be able to quarantine or isolate in their current shared housing assignments.
+- Per the guidance of medical professionals, students will not be able to quarantine or isolate in their current shared housing assignments.

 - In light of the returning residential population, students who are quarantining or isolating must move to a separate location.
 This decisive action will help decrease the potential spread of COVID-19.